mortezakowkabi/jcb-persian-documentation/english/How-to-install-jcb-packages.md

 This quick manual check guarantees that your package is legitimate and unchanged from the original source.

-Once verified, **enter your package key** in the corresponding field to continue.
+Once verified, proceed with the import—no package key is required.

 ---